Mistrial Declared In Federal Bribery Trial Of Philadelphia City Councilmember Kenyatta Johnson

 PHILADELPHIA (CBS) — A mistrial has been declared in Philadelphia City Councilmember Kenyatta Johnson’s federal bribery case.
 The jury remained deadlocked Tuesday after four days of deliberations and could not reach a verdict.

 All Tuesday the jury had been asking both sides to see different exhibits.
-During the trial, the prosecution alone presented over 300 exhibits.READ MORE: Some New Jersey Lawmakers Concerned Off-Duty Police Officers Will Use Legal Recreational Marijuana
+During the trial, the prosecution alone presented over 300 exhibits.READ MORE: New Surveillance Video Of Suspects Wanted In Murder Of Philadelphia Police Officer's Son

 The jury had come back to the judge twice telling him they are having issues reaching a verdict.